 Chemistry

-Chemistry is the scientific discipline that explores the composition, structure, properties, and interactions of matter.
-At its core, it investigates the elements and compounds that make up our world and the transformations they undergo.
+It explores the composition, structure, properties, and interactions of matter.
 Chemists study atoms, molecules, and ions, the building blocks of matter.
 They examine how these particles interact to form various substances and how these substances can be transformed into new ones through chemical reactions.
-From the development of new materials and medicines to understanding environmental processes, chemistry plays a vital role in modern society.

-Chemistry is majorly divided into three subdomains which are as follows:
+Chemistry is majorly divided into three subdomains which are given here:

-Inorganic chemistry: It is the branch of chemistry that deals with the knowledge of compounds that do not contain carbon-hydrogen bonds.
-This vast field encompasses the properties, structures, and reactions of elements and their compounds, excluding organic substances.
+Inorganic chemistry is the branch of chemistry that deals with the knowledge of compounds that do not contain carbon hydrogen bonds.
+It includes the properties, structures, and reactions of elements and their compounds, excluding organic substances.
 Inorganic compounds can be classified as acids, bases, salts, and oxides.
-They include metals, minerals, and allotropes of carbon, such as carbon monoxide (CO) and carbon dioxide (CO₂).
+It includes metals, minerals, and allotropes of carbon, such as carbon monoxide and carbon dioxide.

 Biological Sciences

-The field is divided into numerous branches, each focusing on specific aspects of life.
+The field is divided into numerous areas, each focusing on specific aspects of life.
 For example, botany studies plants, zoology focuses on animals, microbiology explores microorganisms, and genetics investigates heredity.
-Other branches include biochemistry, molecular biology, ecology, and physiology.
+Other areas of biological sciences include biochemistry, molecular biology, ecology, and physiology.
 These disciplines often overlap and interact, providing a comprehensive understanding of the living world.

 B.Sc. in Zoology colleges in Delhi/NCR |